Delta-Ark/Geo_Bot-complex/README.txt

 This library is composed of several tools for scraping geolocated tweets and visualizing data gleaned from these tweets.

+We rely on geo-located tweets.
+Please allow your location to be seen when tweeting, especially when using this application!
+You can modify this by logging into your main twitter account and under "Security and Privacy" check the box next to "Tweet location".
+THANKS!

 geotweets:
 One tool, called 'geotweets' allows you to scrape and save geolocated